Frequently Asked Questions

 How do I plan for the future care of a pet with a long lifespan?

 Please see our Planning for the Future Care of Equines and Exotics if you are the owner of a pet with a long lifespan.
+A Pet Trust may be a good option for expensive pets or those with long life spans.

 Are there pet retirement homes?